-(1) Any aggrieved person may file a complaint with the regulatory authority for any violation under the Act or the rules and regulations, made there under, save as those provided to be adjudicated by the adjudicating officer, in Form M which shall be accompanied by a fee of rupees one thousand in the form of a demand draft drawn on a nationalized
+(1) Any aggrieved person may file a complaint with the regulatory authority for any violation under the Act or the rules and regulations, made there under, save as those provided to be adjudicated by the adjudicating officer, in Form M which shall be accompanied by a fee of rupees one thousand in the form of a demand draft drawn on a nationalized bank, in favour of regulatory authority and payable at the main branch of that bank at the station, where the seat of the said regulatory authority is situated.

 It is evident from Rule 33(1) of the Rules that the complaints filed with the Regulatory Authority should be in Form M, except those complaints which require to be adjudicated by the Adjudicating Officer.
-On top of Form M, it is clearly written that it is as per provisions of Rule 33(1) and is meant for filing complaint under Section 31 of the Act.
-Further Column 5 of the Form M specifically requires a complainant to indicate the relief(s) sought.
+On top of Form M, it is clearly written that it is as per provisions of Rule 33(1) and is meant for

-10.9 We have further examined Rule 34(1) of the Rules which relate to filing of a complaint with the Adjudicating Officer for compensation.
-Rule 34(1) reads as follows :-
+- filing complaint under Section 31 of the Act.
+Further Column 5 of the Form M specifically requires a complainant to indicate the relief(s) sought. - 11.9 We have further examined Rule 34(1) of the Rules which relate to filing of a complaint with the Adjudicating Officer for compensation.
+Rule 34(1) reads as follows:-